NEW SOUTH WALES

 Roadmap to reopening

-To support and guide businesses and industry in becoming COVID Safe and operational at 70% double vaccination, the following ‘need to know’ resources are available:
+To support and guide businesses and industry in becoming COVID Safe, the following ‘need to know’ resources are available:

 summary of public health measures for contract tracing and isolation rules